AI consulting firm

-As the top AI consulting company in the United States, it is pretty clear that when you are visiting WildFire, you’re in the right place to find answers or information about Artificial Intelligence.
+As the top AI consulting firm in the United States, it is pretty clear that when you are visiting WildFire, you’re in the right place to find answers or information about Artificial Intelligence.

-We will create bespoke software precisely suited to your needs; we will analyze your data and help you design the exact use-case that applies to your situation; we will provide end-to-end consulting & implementation for the duration of your project.
+We will create bespoke AI solution precisely suited to your needs; we will analyze your data and help you design the exact use-case that applies to your situation; we will provide end-to-end AI consulting & implementation for the duration of your project.
 If you want to get past all the hype and learn how AI can work for you, WildFire is your new home.

 The expression “AI” has been bandied about C-suites for the last decade, full of promise—but for the average business, it has been a little short on delivery.
 What is so essential about AI,what has changed, and why should modern industry now be vitally interested in it?

 A Solution that Fits

 AI has never been a “one size fits all” technology.
 Each instance must be carefully custom crafted to suit the individual company because each company is unique.

 Even companies that have nearly identicallines of interocitors, framastats, and doohickeys, have different customers; they have various collections of Big Data; they are probably in different regions.
 To further complicate matters, each customer will have unique needs, and possibly wildly different uses for your particular product.

 You shouldn’t be surprised to learn that although you sell your line of interocitors to NASA to control the fuel flow of rocket engines, your competitor, ABC Inc., markets a nearly identical framastat in India to control hydro-electric dam projects, while DEF Inc. sells their doohickey-version to Cruise Ships for onboard fire control.
 It is just the way that life is—and that means you need an AI system that will reach your customers in the way best suited to them, and their needs.